yowainwright/common-utilities/README.md

 ---

-## Why

 Common Utilities fills a gap between 1-line-of-code (1LOC) JavaScript utility solutions and large JavaScript utility libraries.
-If having tested code chunks and brevity is optimal when importing a utlity, consider Common Utilities!
-Read the slightly longer [comparision](#comparision) if you so choose.
+If having typed, tested JavaScript utility functions and brevity is what you want, consider Common Utilities!
+Read the slightly longer [comparision](#comparision) for more insight.

 ---